What does the

 of noncompliance?

-Companies that fail to meet their obligations may face fines of up to €10 million or 2% of their global annual revenue, whichever is higher.
-In extreme cases, operating licenses may be revoked.
+Noncompliance may result in fines of up to €10 million or 2% of a company's global annual revenue.
+In extreme cases, an organization’s operating license may be revoked.

 Why is